growolff/swivel_base/README.md

 # swivel_base
-Arduino code for a swivel base for photogrametry
+Arduino code for a swivel base for photogrametry and products photography